devhliu/DoseCalcs-Gui/docs/source/GUI.rst

 .. image:: /images/GeomDICOMFrame.png

 Several geometry and materials [macros] files of all DoseCalcs geometry methods were prepared to be used directly by the user.
 First, check the "Use Pre-defined" checkbox, then choose any geometry from the list provided.
-Each time you choose a file, the corresponding [macros] file will be read and automatically fill DoseCalcs-GUI inputs.
+Each time you choose a file, the corresponding [macros] file will be read and automatically fill DoseCalcs-Gui inputs.
 To view the materials, world, and geometry macros, the user should click on the "Show Commands" buttons.

 * Simulate geometries with one radiation source and physics configuration.